Kyle Steenland

 Kyle Steenland (born November 5, 1946) is an American epidemiologist and professor in the department of environmental health epidemiology at Emory University's Rollins School of Public Health.

 Education

-Steenland received his BA in history from Stanford University in 1968, his PhD in history from the University at Buffalo in 1974, his PhD in epidemiology from the University of Pennsylvania in 1985, and his MS in mathematics from the University of Cincinnati in 1989.
+Steenland received a BA in history from Stanford University in 1968, a PhD in history from the University at Buffalo in 1974, a PhD in epidemiology from the University of Pennsylvania in 1985, and an MS in mathematics from the University of Cincinnati in 1989.

 Career

 Prior to joining Emory's Rollins School of Public Health in 2002, Steenland worked at the National Institute for Occupational Safety and Health in Cincinnati for 20 years.
 As of 2013, he was also training researchers in Chile and Peru.
+He has lectured internationally on environmental health epidemiology.

 Research

-Steenland is known for his research on various carcinogens, including welding, ethylene oxide, diesel fumes, silica, and dioxin.